wolemi2/JRSC_paper_code/readme.txt

 3. EU_wide_MSGP.r - The main code for fitting the EU_wide MSGP emulator
 4. regional_MSGP.r - This code is for fitting the regional MSGP emulators.
 5. sparsity_MSGP.r - This code is for fitting the different levels of sparsity to the EU_wide MSGP emulator.
-6. fit_matern.r - This code fit the Matern covariance using the Wendland function.
+6. fit_matern.r - This code fits the Matern covariance using the Wendland function.
 7. regional_sensitivity.r - This code performs the regional-based sensitivity indices.
 8. scenario_sensitivity.r - This code performs the scenario-based sensitivity indices.
 9. sensitivity_func.r - Contains miscellaneous functions for sensitivity analysis.
-10. mcmc_func.r - This function is called by other routines (regional_MSGP and sparsity_MSGP) to fit the MSGP models and perform the crossvalidation.
+10. mcmc_func.r - This function is called by other routines (regional_MSGP and sparsity_MSGP) to fit the MSGP models and perform the cross-validation.
 11. lik.r - This file contains the likelihood functions.
 12. metropolis.r - This file contains the metropolis function.
-13. functions_libraries.r - This routine contain useful functions and R libraries.
+13. functions_libraries.r - This routine contains useful functions and R libraries.
 14. pred.r - This file contains the predictive function for the MSGP models.
 15. plot.r - The R code for plotting Figures 1, 8, 9, 10, 11, 12, 13, 14, and 15.
 16. diagnostic.r - Routine for plotting Diagnostics in Figures 6, 7, 16 and 17.
 17. test_cases.r - for fitting three test cases and plotting Figures 2, 3 and 4.
-18. dicekrig_mult.r - This code fit Standard GP using DiceKriging library and multivariate regression models to sample of EU_wide data.
+18. dicekrig_mult.r - This code fits Standard GP using the DiceKriging library and multivariate regression models to a sample of EU_wide data.

-#Examples on how to fit the models
+#Examples of how to fit the models
-#######to fit EU_wide MSGP models and generate plots
+#######fit EU_wide MSGP models and generate plots
-system.time(source("../JRSC_paper_code/Rcode/EU_wide_MSGP.r",echo=TRUE))
+system.time(source("../JRSSC_paper_code/Rcode/EU_wide_MSGP.r",echo=TRUE))

-####to fit regional models
+####fit regional models
-system.time(source("../JRSC_paper_code/Rcode/regional_MSGP.r",echo=TRUE))
+source("../JRSSC_paper_code/Rcode/regional_MSGP.r",echo=TRUE)

+###fit scenario-based MSGP emulators
+source("../JRSSC_paper_code/Rcode/scenario_MSGP.r",echo=TRUE)

 #The following R libraries are required
 gplots